How To Create A To Do List In WordPress

 Integrate with Post Planner

-If you are running a collaborative website or blog, you can integrate the Cleverness To Do List plugin with a plugin called WordPress Post Planner, from the same developer that helps to make the process of managing a multi-author WordPress site easier …
+If you plan to run a multi-author site or blog, you can integrate the Cleverness To-Do List plugin with a plugin called WordPress Post Planner, from the same plugin developer that provides you with a complete WordPress editorial solution …

-Visit this site to learn more about using this handy plugin: WordPress Post Planner
+To learn more about using this plugin, visit this site: WordPress Post Planner – WordPress Plugin

-When you have finished configuring your options, click the ‘Save Changes’ button …
+Once you are done configuring your plugin options, remember to click the ‘Save Changes’ button …

 Advanced Settings

-After you have configured the general settings, click on the ‘Advanced Settings’ tab to proceed …
+After configuring the general settings, click on the ‘Advanced Settings’ tab to proceed …

-This section lets you customize your To Do lists, assign to-do items to other users and perform database maintenance.
+In this screen you can customize your To Do lists, assign to-do items to other users and perform plugin database maintenance tasks.

 To-Do List Advanced Settings > Customize The To-Do List